discord-player/extractorpack/README.md

 Furthermore, extractorpack will also scan node_modules for any compatible extractors that you have previously installed.

-If you want to use an existing project with alreaddy made `extractorpack.config.mjs`, you can use
+If you want to use an existing project with already made `extractorpack.config.mjs`, you can use
 ```bash
 $ npx --no extractorpack scan
 ```